 The total amount of money that the customer has spent across their order history.

 The date when the customers last order was created in your system.

 The final amount paid by the customer on their last order.

-The next step is for you start matching your files columns to PostPilot fields.
-Then click on "continue" when you are finished.
+The next step is for you to start matching your file's columns to PostPilot fields.
+Ensure that the selected column is mapped to the correct field.
+Click Confirm mapping for each field when complete.
+Then click on Continue when you are finished with the mapping section.

 We attempt to format Countries into two digit codes

 If a record is a US address we'll attempt to auto format States into two digit state codes